• Skip to primary navigation

 Added bonus?
 The dough is very easy to work with, a bit sticky but sturdy enough to be shaped into logs, and allows a clean cut to make elegant and less rustic looking biscotti.

-I can’t even explain how much I LOVE these chocolate biscotti, and if you’re never tried these gems before, you’re in for a treat!
+I can’t even explain how much I LOVE these chocolate dipped biscotti, and if you’re never tried these gems before, you’re in for a treat!

 List of the ingredients